-Cash and cash equivalents decreased \$11.0 million to \$11.7 million at December 25, 2016, from \$22.7 million at December 27, 2015.
-This decrease in our cash position was primarily the net result of:
+Cash and cash equivalents increased \$6.0 million to \$17.7 million at December 31, 2017, from \$11.7 million at December 25, 2016.
+This increase in our cash position was primarily the net result of:

-- \$99.0 million of cash provided by operating activities: - \$132.9 million additional net borrowings from our credit facility and payments on capital leases;

-- \$203.7 million used for the construction of new restaurants, expenditures for facility improvements, acquisition of franchised restaurants, and investments in information technology; - \$46.1 million used for the repurchase of the Company's common stock; and - \$3.6 million in proceeds and the related tax benefit from stock option exercises and purchases of common stock through the employee stock purchase plan.
+- \$156.6 million of cash provided by operating activities; - \$83.5 million used for the construction of new restaurants, expenditures for facility improvements, and investments in information technology: - \$70.7 million in net repayments on our credit facility and payments on capital leases; - \$3.4 million in proceeds from stock option exercises and purchases of common stock through the employee stock purchase plan.

-We expect to continue to reinvest available cash flows from operations to develop new restaurants or invest in existing restaurants and infrastructure; pay down debt; opportunistically repurchase our common stock; purchase franchised restaurants; and execute our long-term strategic initiatives.
+We expect to continue to reinvest available cash flows from operations to develop new restaurants or invest in existing restaurants and infrastructure; pay down debt; and execute our long-term strategic initiatives.

-In 2014, we acquired 18 Red Robin franchised restaurants in Canada and we intend to reinvest earnings from these restaurants in our Canadian subsidiaries for the foreseeable future.
+We intend to reinvest earnings from our restaurants in our Canadian subsidiaries for the foreseeable future.
 We have not, nor do we anticipate the need to, repatriate funds to the U.S. to satisfy domestic liquidity needs and, accordingly, we do not provide for U.S. federal income and foreign withholding tax on these earnings.